-- "The roomy, versatile 2013 Subaru Outback cabin is stylishly functional." -- Kelley Blue Book
+- "The roomy, versatile Outback cabin is stylishly functional and remarkably roomy." -- Kelley Blue Book

-- "During our test drive, we comfortably fit three 6-foot adults in the back seat without their knees touching the front seatbacks.
-Wide front seats and a reclining rear seat further improve comfort, while the upscale Limited and Premium trims offer power driver's-side lumbar support and leather seating." -- Kelley Blue Book
+- "Of particular note is the rear seat - we were able to fit three 6-foot adults in the rear seat, everybody was comfortable and none had knees touching the backs of the front seats.
+Equally comfortable are the wide front seats, which clearly are configured for adults, a reclining rear seat further improves comfort, while the upscale Limited and Premium trims offer power driver's-side lumbar support and leather seating." -- Kelley Blue Book

-- "With its redesign a few years ago, the Subaru Outback traded a smaller footprint and snappy handling for size.
-Enthusiast drivers lamented the Outback's growth, but it meant more room inside, especially for rear seat passengers who now enjoy excellent headroom and legroom.
-The seatbacks also recline for greater comfort." -- Edmunds
+- "With its redesign a few years ago, the Subaru Outback traded its traditionally smaller footprint for more family-friendly dimensions.
+That extra room is immediately evident when you get inside, where even rear seat passengers now enjoy excellent headroom and legroom.
+The rear seatbacks also recline for greater comfort." -- Edmunds

 - "Outback's rear seat is a highlight.
 Outbacks have excellent headroom and good legroom for adults, even behind a front seat set for a 6-footer." -- Consumer Guide (2012)